windytan/redsea/README.md

 radio_command | redsea [OPTIONS]
 redsea -f WAVFILE

--b, --input-bits       Input is an unsynchronized ASCII bit stream
-                       (011010110...).
-All characters but '0' and '1'
-                       are ignored.

 -c, --channels CHANS   Number of channels in the raw input signal.
 Each
                        channel is demodulated independently.